numbers

 “He doesn’t look well.”

-“Chicks love it –” the next picture showed the same man on a private jet, lying supine across an executive leather arm chair - a group of beautiful women with boutique handbags were flopped over him like a family portrait.
+“The women disagree –” the next picture showed the same man on a private jet, lying supine across an executive leather arm chair - a group of beautiful women with boutique handbags were flopped over him like a family portrait.

 “He’s looking for sign-ups.”

-“To chew towels?
+“To eat towels?
 I’ll pass thanks.”

 Jay nodded.
 “For girls of course.
 He wants to prove in sixty days he can get any guy picking up the hottest babes.”

-“But why are you asking me?”
+“But why me?”

 “We’re in LA.”
 Willem shrugged.
 “There’s loads of hot guys.”